smeggins/RedAcademyPong/README.md

     Note: skipped a couple git pushes on this readme due to time constraints while coding on the plane...

     Problem:
-        *css won't apply to my score <p> element even though it is properlly generated and identified...
+        *css won't apply to my score <p> element even though it is properly generated and identified...

     Score.js:
         *added the basic skeleton for the score.js...